 We welcome referrals from individual academies, schools and commissions from local authorities.
-Referrals are accepted for individual places, which we term 'in-reach' provision for either primary or secondary, in addition to individual or groups support for out-reach into an academy or school.
+Referrals are accepted for individual places, which we term ‘in-reach’ provision for either primary or secondary.

 At KS4 we offer longer placements to support students with a bespoke learning package, incorporating both GCSE core subjects and vocational options to provide a pathway into post-16 education or training.